 “Jiro is sorting out his own issues at the moment.
 I’ve been trying to meet you for so long, SarEr Nan.”

 The man indicated the bed and raised a brow.

 “Have a seat, I hate looking up while I’m talking and this will be a long chat.”

 Savan glanced at the guards at the door and sighed when they gave him sharp looks.
 It was either he sat on his own, or they would make him.
 His ribs were too sore for their rough treatment, so he shuffled to the bed.
 Sitting on it carefully, he pulled at the sleeves of his jersey hiding his hands.

-“You and the choice you have to make in one hour.”
+“You and the choice you have to make in thirty minutes.”
 The man glanced at his watch and his lips twitched slightly.
 “Minus fifteen minutes give or take, are you going to be good and listen?”